talon-one/talon_one.js/docs/ManagementApi.md

 <a name="updateRuleset"></a>
 # **updateRuleset**
-> Ruleset updateRuleset(applicationId, campaignId, rulesetId, opts)
+> Ruleset updateRuleset(applicationId, campaignId, rulesetId, body)

 Update a Ruleset